Pravitha-S/Customer-Retention-Product-Recommendation-Revenue-Optimization/README.md

 Dropped 20 columns with null values which does not contribute to the solution of this problem statement Final shape of the dataframe is 22633 rows * 22 columns

-# Apiriori Algorithm is used to derive insights from data by finding the confidence ,support and lift which is useful for market analysis
+# Apiriori Algorithm
-Package used for Apirirori is mlxtend.frequent_patterns
+used to derive insights from data by finding the confidence ,support and lift which is useful for market analysis Package used for Apirirori is mlxtend.frequent_patterns

 # Product Recommendation